ddeutils/ddedocs/docs/abstract/data_management/data-normalization-form.md

     What if we improved (`lab: C3`) and now it (`labSize: 250`), to update it we will have to update all other columns where (`lab: C3`).

+---

+### Why do we need to normalize our tables?

+- When (ACID compliant) is required

+  It improves integrity and consistency of your data.
+  (ACID = Atomicity Consistency Isolation Durability)

+- Fewer storage needed

+  Since we eliminated repeated groups, and divided our tables, we reduced the size of our tables and database.

+- less logical I/O cost

+  When you need to retrieve data, you will retrieve smaller amount of data, and when you need to add or insert in tables, it will be easier, and more organized.

+- Queries become easier

+  If we have un-normalized table that has (location) attribute {City, Zip} as composite attribute, and we need to count the unique zip codes in our table, so we will access first location, then we will try to get zip, after normalize this table we will be able to access zip directly because location will be divided to two attributes (city) and (zip).

+- Write-intensive databases

+  Normalization increases the performance of write-intensive databases Significantly, because it reduces data modification anomalies, which make it easier to manipulate your database.

+---

-## Dependency Rules
+### Dependency Rules

 Rule for call the attribute relationships

-### Functional Dependency
+#### Functional Dependency

 This is the primary key (single or composite) relationship for identified other attributes.
 When we say A is identified by B (B is a primary key), then A functionally dependent on B, can be represented graphically as (B -> A)

-#### Complete/Fully Functional Dependency
+=== "Complete/Fully Functional"

     !!! example

         ```text
         R = (customerID, name, salary){
             (1,          Tom,  18,000),
             (2,          June, 22,000),
             (3,          Rose, 15,000)
         }
         ```

-    `customerID -> {name, salary}` is Fully Functional Dependency (FFD).
+        `customerID -> {name, salary}` is **Fully Functional Dependency (FFD)**.

         - `name` and `salary` were identified by `customerID` and functionally dependent on it.
         - `customerID` determines `name` and `salary`.

-#### Partial Dependency
+=== "Partial"

     When only one of the prime attributes determines another attribute with no exist of other prime attributes in this relation.
 OR when not all non-prime attributes depend on all prime attributes.

     !!! example

         {A, B} are our prime attributes, C is non-prime attribute and A -> Z not {A, B} -> C, so it's partial dependency because C is functionally dependent on only one prime attribute not all prime attributes.

         ```text
         R = (order, product, productName, quantity){
             (1,     A,       table,       1),
             (1,     B,       chair,       4),
             (2,     A,       table,       2)
         }
         ```

         `{order, product} -> {productName, quantity}` is Fully Functional Dependency (FFD) because of using for all key.

         `product -> productName` is being Partial Dependency because use one key from prime attributes.

-#### Transitive Dependency
+=== "Transitive"

     There is non-prime attribute functionally dependent on another non-prime attribute OR It means that changing a value in one column leads to a change in another column-columns other than prime attributes.

     A transitive functional dependency is when changing a non-key column, might cause any of the other non-key columns to change

     !!! note

         In transitive dependency non-prime attribute determines another non-prime attribute, In partial dependency when only one of the prime attributes determines another attribute with no exist of other prime attributes (because of that we called it partial dependency).

     !!! example

-    We say that A -> C is transitive dependency if it generated from A -> B & B -> C not A -> C directly.
+        We say that `A -> C` is transitive dependency if it generated from `A -> B` & `B -> C` not `A -> C` directly.

-#### Multivalued Dependency
+===  "Multivalued"

     It usually a relationship consisting of 3 attributes (A, B, C). single value from (A) gives more than one value in (B), single value of (A) gives more than one value in (C), and (B) , (C) are independent of each other.

     - There are at least 3 attributes A, B, C in a relation and
     - For each value of A there is a well-defined set of values for B, and a well-defined set of values for C,
     - But the set of values for B is independent on the set of values for C

     !!! example

         (emp_no , proj_no, dependents)

         (employee) do have many (projects), (employee) do have many ( dependents ) like his children, and it’s obviously projects and his dependents are independent of each other, which means if we need to remove one of his projects we don't have to delete one of his dependent. so we have here multivalued dependency which violates 4NF.

+---

-### Join Dependency
+#### Join Dependency

 Whenever we can recreate a table by simply joining various tables where each of these tables consists of a subset of the table’s attribute, then this table is known as a **Join Dependency**.

+---

-## Normalization Order
+## Orders

 The normalization process takes our relational schema throw a series or pipeline of tests to make sure that’s it satisfy a certain normal form, this process